huggingface/community-events/keras-dreambooth-sprint/README.md

 ![Repository](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/dreamboothrepo.png)

 To version the models better, enable discoverability and reproducibility, we will fill the model card.
-Click `Edit model card` .
+Click `Edit model card`.
 We will first fill the Metadata section of the model card.
 If your model is trained with a dataset from the Hugging Face Hub, you can fill the datasets section with the dataset.
-We will provide fill `pipeline_tag` with `text-to-Image` and pick a license for our model.
+We will provide fill `pipeline_tag` with `text-to-image` and pick a license for our model.

 ![Metadata](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/dreambooth-etadata.png)